sourabh9098/Image-Compressor/README.md

 | Compressed Colors (K=16) | 16 |
 | Color Reduction | 99.99% |

-The model reduced a 8 MB image to under 2 MB using just 16 colors — no quality settings, no deep learning just math
+The model reduced a 8 MB image to under 2 MB using just 16 colors no quality settings no deep learning just math

----

 ## Features